BrodyGaudel/bank/README.md

 # BANK Application

-The BANK application is a microservice-based banking management system developed using Java, Spring Boot, Spring Cloud, and Spring Security.
+The BANK application is a microservice-based banking management system developed using Java, Spring Boot, Spring Cloud, Spring Security and Axon Framework.

 ## Microservices